zengin0201/EcoPrompt/README.md

 *(Note: The model is specifically balanced to ensure complex tasks are properly routed to the 70B parameter model, preserving high output accuracy while still achieving over 60% compute savings).*

 ---

+## ⚠️ Limitations & Future Work (Academic Context)
+As this is an experimental Proof-of-Concept developed as an independent high school research project, there are methodological limitations that I plan to address in future iterations:

+1. **Ground Truth Labeling Issue:** Currently, the training dataset maps `Databricks-dolly-15k` categories directly to complexity (e.g., *Information Extraction* = Simple, *Brainstorming* = Complex).
+In reality, complexity is highly nuanced and prompt-specific.
+Future versions will use an **LLM-as-a-judge** (e.g., GPT-4) to evaluate response quality between the 8B and 70B models to create an objective "complexity" ground truth, similar to frameworks like RouteLLM.
+2. **Missing Cost-Quality Tradeoff Metric:** The framework demonstrates a 62% reduction in simulated OpEx.
+However, it currently lacks a downstream accuracy metric (e.g., MT-Bench or human evaluation) to prove that this cost reduction does not significantly degrade the quality of the LLM responses.
+3. **Baselines:** The current baseline compares the dynamic router only against a static 100% 70B routing architecture.
+Future evaluations must include heuristic baselines (e.g., routing based purely on prompt length) to justify the necessity of semantic embeddings.

 ## 🧩 How to Integrate into Your Own Project